DCNick3/shin-translation-tools/README.md

 - [enter_extractor](https://github.com/07th-mod/enter_extractor) (by 07th-mod) has support for extraction and patching of most formats across several versions of the engine
-- [kaleido](https://gitlab.com/Neurochitin/kaleido/) (by Neurochitin) has support for scenario translation of vita's umineko and vita and switch's Kaleido
+- [kaleido](https://gitlab.com/Neurochitin/kaleido/) (by Neurochitin) has support for scenario translation of vita's umineko and vita and switch's Kaleido.
+There's also code to generate FNT files

 ## License